NovaGameDesign/AppsAndScripting/Assets/README.md

 In the case of consumable items, such as the Battery Cell (a heal) using them will reduce their quantity by 1.
 Once the quantity reaches 0 it will be removed from the quick items and inventory.

-There are two enemies in the game (write)
+There are two enemies in the game.
+The first enemy will be idle until the player gets within 10 units, it will then begin to chase the player, shooting if it gets within 5 units.
+The second enemy uses waypoints to traverse the map and will chase the player if they get within 5 units, using a melee attack if they get within 2.